rubendleon/Demo-ContosoExpenseReporting/Demo.md

 1. Open Management Studio for SQL Server 2012 in your local machine (on-premises).
 1. In the **Connect to Server** dialog, log into the on-premise SQL Server using Windows Authentication.
-1. Expand the database node and point to the database that is going to be migrated to the VM.

 	![Connecting to on-premises SQL Server](Images/connecting-to-on-premises-sql-server.png?raw=true "Connecting to on-premises SQL Server")